rajnandan1/rajnandan/docs/md/blogs/may-2024/setting-up-rajnandan.md

-# How did I built this personal website
+# How I built this personal website

 ## Creating a github repository